redsanket/spark/external/spark/guide/spark_from_oozie.rst

 .. _sfo_pyspark_custom_python-2.7:

-PySpark & own version of Python 2.7 Example (Spark 2.x)
+PySpark & Own Version of Python 2.7 Example (Spark 2.x)
 -------------------------------------------------------

 To run Python 2.7 you need to first follow the instructions to get Python 2.7 here: :ref:`swp` Those instructions put Python2.7 into HDFS in a directory like /user/tgraves.
 Once you have that you just need to specify the configs mentioned on that page as well.